A New Way to Tour Historic Battlefields

 Historians then set out to research and build a multimedia narrative.
 For each app, the firm consulted an array of primary and secondary sources to create a script.
 They researched historical documents, located images of the battle, and identified compelling first-hand accounts.
 They assimilated their content with videos produced by the Trust at selected sites to further describe the events that took place.
 They also compiled a “learn more” section that included little-known facts and additional imagery, plus an “additional resources” section with biographies, battle maps, orders of battle, and even treasure hunts.
 Historians tested draft versions of the apps to ensure that the content was appropriately presented within the platform.

-History Associates continues to collaborate with the Civil War Trust in developing content for future Battle Apps.
-These apps are currently designed for use on Apple’s iOS platform (iPhone, iPod Touch, and iPad), but with future releases the Trust is planning to expand onto other GPS-enabled smartphones.
+Since the release of the first two Battle Apps in 2010 and 2011, History Associates has continued to collaborate with the Civil War Trust in developing content for subsequent Battle Apps.
+These include Cedar Creek, Petersburg, Second Manassas, Antietam, Appomattox, Overland Campaign, and Brandy Station.
+These apps are designed for use on Apple’s iOS platform (iPhone, iPod Touch, and iPad) and Android devices.

 For more information about the content, use, and availability of GPS-enabled Civil War Trust Battle Apps, please visit www.civilwar.org/battleapps.

 For help on your app project, call us at (301) 279-9697 or contact History Associates.